Pipedrive vs Close CRM 2026: Which One Actually Wins for Sales Teams?

 | Custom | Contact sales |

-Important note: Close prices per account, not strictly per user (though there are user limits per plan).
-For small teams, this can be a great deal — or an awkward constraint depending on where you're at with headcount.
+Important note: Close charges per account rather than strictly per user (though there are user limits per tier).
+For tiny teams, this can be a steal — or an awkward constraint depending on your headcount situation.

 Best For

-Inside sales teams, SDR/BDR teams, and businesses where phone outreach is a core part of the sales process.
-Also a strong fit for startups with tight teams doing high-volume outreach who want to avoid building a Frankenstein tech stack.
+Inside sales teams, SDR/BDR crews, and businesses where phone outreach is central to how you sell.
+Also strong for startups with lean teams doing high-volume outreach who want to avoid frankenstein tech stacks.

 Feature-by-Feature Comparison